 The safest avenue would be to avoid the use of anything that can alter the mind, but then that steers us into the conversation of substances like tobacco and caffeine as having mind altering properties.
 It’s all relative, and at the end of the day, the decision of whether it is safe to use such substances is between you and your higher power.

 Institutions that are focused on rehabilitating people from drug and alcohol addiction each have to draw a line in the sand as far as their stance on these types of “grey area” substances.
 While some programs may allow the use of CBD and DXM as needed to treat legitimate conditions, still others prohibit even the use of caffeine and tobacco because of their mind-altering properties.
 While these programs may be able to control the use of substances such as these within their walls, it all changes when a client leaves treatment.
 Then they have to make the decision of where to draw the line in the sand for their own program.

 A general rule of thumb is that everything is dependent on the nature of your spiritual condition.
 If there is a good connection with a higher power of your own understanding, then the decision of whether or not to use a “grey area” substance becomes very clear.
 Ultimately it is all a matter of intention, as it is with most questions surrounding recovery.

 If it is your intention to use something like CBD for its medical purposes, rather than to try to experience a sensation that changes the way you feel, then there is safety in the truth of that intention.
 Consulting with your sponsor or another person working a strong program is always a good move, especially if there is some uncertainty.

-I think a good rule to follow is, if you don’t really need it for something you are legitimately struggling with, or if there are other, safer ways of dealing with those struggles, then you probably have no business experimenting with something that may jeopardize your recovery.
+In the end, a good rule to follow is to decide whether you really need it for something you are legitimately struggling with.
+If there are other, safer ways of dealing with those struggles, then you probably have no business experimenting with something that may jeopardize your recovery.